ldrbrandon/type-sounds/README.md

 I work on this for fun and will be adding and tracking additions as I go.

 __Updates:__
-- lower case and upper case "a b c d e f g" all trigger corresponding pitches
+- lower case and upper case "a b c d e f g" all trigger corresponding pitches; however, the pitches are all in the key of C major and begin at c2(130.82hz)

 - can press keys simultaneously to get sounds at the same time